52 minute read · November 29, 2022

 Methods of implementing semantic layers

-Now that we’ve set a baseline for what a semantic layer is, we’ll review common ways organizations implement a semantic layer.
+Now that we’ve set a baseline for what a semantic layer is, we’ll review common ways organizations implement them.

 To avoid redundancy and to give data analysts access to just the datasets they need, data engineers will create data marts, a curated subset of the data warehouse that provides a domain-specific view of data for various departments.
 When creating data marts, data engineers will often represent this data in business-friendly language for end users.

-Data marts are one way to implement a semantic layer, but it does come with their own set of challenges.
+Data marts are one way to implement a semantic layer, but they do come with their own set of challenges.

 Challenges with Data Marts: